PabloAlmendralejo/University-Assigments/Numerical Methods/Final Project/README.md

-Copiar# Numerical Analysis of a 3D Autonomous System of Ordinary Differential Equations (ODEs)
+# Numerical Analysis of a 3D Autonomous System of Ordinary Differential Equations (ODEs)
 ## Overview
 This project focuses on the numerical analysis of a 3D autonomous system of ordinary differential equations (ODEs).
 The system is defined by the vector field: